 2. Vendors are diverging

 In the market, we’re seeing a divergence in vendors.
-Some vendors believe that augmented is the future and others definitely don't.
+Some vendors believe that augmented analytics is the future, and others definitely don't.
 It’s like the horse and buggy conversations of the past where you were either on the bandwagon looking forward or you weren’t.

 On the flip side, some vendors in the BI and analytics space are somewhat in denial.
 They're not actually reacting to these changes or building products with augmented analytics.
-They just seem to be hoping that automated discovery will simply disappear but they may find that they’re left out in the cold as demand and interest continues to grow.
+They just seem to be hoping that automated discovery will simply disappear but may find that they’re left out in the cold as demand and interest continues to grow.

 3. The UI is converging